 - Ideas for find keywords

-How to find the right keywords
+- How to analyse keywords

 Step 1 – Find Keyword Ideas

-There are many free tools to help you do that such as Ubersuggest, Google Keyword Planner, Bing Keyword tool and many more.
+There are many free tools to help you do this, including Ubersuggest, Google Keyword Planner, Bing Keyword tool and many more.
 You should also use your own initiative, visit forums on the topic, and use the Google Suggest tool.

 Step 2 – Keyword Analysis

 The second step is to analyse these keywords and filter out the matching ones.
 It makes sense to check these keywords against three important factors, for:

 The search volume is very important because it indicates how many users are looking for the keyword in a given period in the search engines.
 An excellent free tool for this is the Google AdWords Keyword Planner.
 Also note how the search volume has been developed.
 You can check whether it is an emerging issue or whether the interest subsiding here.

 A high search volume is not the whole story.
 You should also analyse the competition in Google.
 Visit the Top 10 websites ranking in Google for a particular keyword.
 Despite the number of searches for a keyword, if the competition is too strong, your website will not even make the first page in many of the search engines.
-Only a few searchers ever go to the second page in the Google search results.

 Step 3 – Content

 With these factors checked, your list of interesting keywords is certain to have become a little shorter.
-Now it’s time to turn those keywords into content that is interesting for the visitors.
-There are mainly two kinds of content.
+Now it’s time to turn those keywords into content that’s interesting for the visitors.
+There are mainly two kinds of content:

 This article is supplied by www.vergleich.org